xuhongxu96/XiaoyaSearch/readme.md

 	  Manage urls in UrlFrontier
 	- UrlFileStore
 	  Manage fetched web content
-    - SameUrlStore
+	- PostingListStore
-	  Manage Urls that point to same file
+	  Manage postings of words
 	- InvertedIndexStore
-	  Manage Inverted Indices and their frequency and weight (tf-idf)
+	  Manage Inverted Indices and their other props
-	- IndexStatStore
-	  Manage word frequency and document frequency of words in inverted index
 	- LinkStore
-		Manage links in UrlFiles
+	  Manage links of UrlFiles
 - XiaoyaLogger
   A concurrent logger